meltwater/the-orchard/README.md

 ### Logging level

-There are three logging levels set by using the `--logging` flag on the cli:
+There are four logging levels set by using the `--logging` flag on the cli:

 - `silent` - No logging at all
 - `standard` - Some logging but minimal